 Good-Paying Careers With the Most Yearly Job Openings

 Each year in Palm Beach County, hundreds of new positions become available in jobs that pay more than the area's overall average.
 Below are some of the top prospects that post-secondary training can help you prepare for, based on 2019-to-2027 projections from DEO and 2019 wage information from the BLS.

 Registered nurses (917 yearly openings): Bring a caring touch to patients in hospitals, clinics, nursing homes, or other settings.
 You'll have to complete a registered nursing program and pass a national exam to get your state license.

 Accountants and auditors (721 yearly openings): Track the money coming into and going out of a business and ensure that the records present a complete and accurate picture of the organization's financial status.
 You'll need a bachelor's degree in accounting or business administration.

 General and operations managers (650 yearly openings): Be responsible for managing staff and coordinating an organization's overall functioning.
 Managers usually have bachelor's degrees and several years of experience in their chosen industries.

 - Average yearly wage: $111,690

-Management analysts (552 yearly openings): Study an organization's processes and come up with recommendations to solve a problem or improve efficiency.
+Management analysts (552 yearly openings): Study an organization's processes and develop recommendations to solve a problem or improve efficiency.
 A bachelor's degree is the usual requirement, though some positions call for an MBA.